What is Insulin?

 - gum disease (11);

-- and/or, swollen fingers and ankles with sodium/potassium balance (12).
+- and/or swollen fingers and ankles with sodium/potassium imbalance (12).

 Diagnosing Insulin Resistance

-The general signs of insulin resistance may make it difficult to pinpoint but it can be diagnosed clinically by taking a fasting insulin level (over 25 ml/U/L) or blood insulin and glucose levels obtained during 120 min of a standard (75 g glucose) Oral Glucose Tolerance Test (OGTT), see normal values below.
+The general signs of insulin resistance may make it difficult to pinpoint but it can be diagnosed clinically by taking a fasting insulin level (over 25 ml/U/L) or blood insulin and glucose levels obtained during 120 min of a standard (75 g glucose) Oral Glucose Tolerance Test (OGTT).
 The table below lists normal insulin levels (13).
+However, many functional medical doctors believe that a fasting insulin level of less than 5 mI/U/L is optimal (14).

 ||Insulin Level (SI Units)